 Saakshyam is a fantasy action movie starring Bellamkonda Sai Srinivas and Pooja Hegde in lead roles.
 Abhishek Nama produced the film under his banner Abhishek Productions.
 Sriwass directed it.
-Saakshyam released worldwide on 27th July, 2018.
+Saakshyam was released worldwide on 27th July 2018.

 Munuswamy (Jagapathi Babu) and his Three brothers want to take over the Swastika Nagar but a landlord (Sharath Kumar) stands in their way.
 Munuswamy kills everyone in his family leaving no evidence behind but a calf saves a toddler.
 A pilgrim finds the baby boy and leaves him in Varanasi.
 A couple raises the child as the heir to their business empire.
 Vishwa (Bellamkonda Sai Srinivas) has no interest in business and becomes a video game designer.
 He sees Soundarya Lahari (Pooja Hegde) in a temple in Newyork and instantly falls in love with her.
 She initially avoids him but eventually likes him.
 After a misunderstanding, she leaves him.
 Vishwa travels to India after her to the same village where his biological parents died.
 The rest of the story is about how Vishwa takes revenge on Munuswamy and his brothers without even knowing about his past.